JDCHAU/Abschlussprojekt/README.md

 and of SckyzO's github repo: https://github.com/SckyzO/slurm-docker-cluster

-I upgraded the slurm level to 24.11.5 and added slurmrestd, elasticsearch, grafana.
+I upgraded the slurm level to 24.11.5 and added slurmrestd, elasticsearch, grafana and GPU-detection is now supported.

 Many of the error-prone steps I compiled completely manually to make the build clearer.